salmonax/npm-modules/docs/isArray.md

 #isArray

 ###Overview
-Converts value to an array.
+isArray checks if the argument it recieves is an array.

 ###Technical Explanation

-The function isArray takes a value as it's argument and iterates over a collection to check if the collection is an array.
+The function isArray takes a value as it's argument and uses instanceof to check if it is an array.
+The function will return false if given any other type of argument.

 ###Code Example